How To Exfoliate At Home

 Know your skin.
 The first tip is to figure out which skin exfoliating process is right for your skin type.
 If you have normal or combination skin then either process should be fine for you.
-If you have dry sensitive skin, choosing a gentle chemical exfoliator or soft wash cloth is a better choice.
-Anyone who has darker skin or pigmentations issues should be careful to exfoliate in the gentlest way possible.
-As well as go to a professional if you want a more aggressive treatment.
+If you have dry, sensitive skin, choosing a gentle chemical exfoliator or soft washcloth is a better choice.
+Anyone with darker skin or pigmentation issues should be careful to exfoliate in the gentlest way possible.
+As well as go to a professional if you want more aggressive treatment.

 Hydration.
-To avoid redness and dry skin, be sure to use hydrating skincare products immediately afterwards.
-Thick creams or oils for your body, and hydrating facial products for your skin type.
+To avoid redness and dry skin, be sure to use hydrating skincare products immediately afterward.
+Thick creams or oils for your body and hydrating facial products for your skin type.
 And last but definitely not least, drink lots of water!

 3 Homemade Face Scrubs

 There are only two ingredients in this moisturizing facial scrub.
 Honey and sugar are both humectants (they retain or preserve moisture).
 So this scrub is perfect for anyone with dry skin.

 - 1 Tbsp fine brown sugar

 Mix the brown sugar and honey together into a thick paste.
 Rub the scrub on your face using gentle circular motions.
 Rinsing with warm water when finished to remove all the honey and sugar.

 Pat your face dry and follow up with a face moisturizer.

 Because of its super fine texture, baking soda works great for an easy at-home microdermabrasion treatment.
 This scrub is also gentle enough for all skin types.

 - 1 tea baking soda